 Graduate students in Applied Plant Sciences gain a broad familiarity with all the disciplines within the program and gain in-depth knowledge within their area of specialization.
-The program's graduate faculty are drawn primarily from the Department of Agronomy and Plant Genetics and the Department of Horticultural Science, but also from the Departments of Plant Pathology; Plant Biology; Soil, Water, and Climate; and Landscape Architecture.
+The program's graduate faculty are drawn primarily from the Department of Agronomy and Plant Genetics and the Department of Horticultural Science, but also from the Departments of Plant Pathology; Plant and Microbial Biology; Soil, Water, and Climate; and Landscape Architecture.

 M.S.
 Degree Requirements